 Test two: To omit the sand ginger

 Result: The lack of sand ginger is surprisingly good.
-The five spices powder fill the void left by the absence of sand ginger.
+The five spices powder fills the void left by the absence of sand ginger.
 It is juicy and tender either using the wok or oven.

-My conclusion: Sand ginger is an authentic ingredient but not essential to create a fantastic salt baked chicken.
+My conclusion: Sand ginger is an authentic ingredient but not essential to create a fantastic salt-baked chicken.

 Test three: Switch up the recipe with Chinese herbs

-I add two slices of Dong Quai (Angelica Sinensis), two slices of ginseng and s teaspoons of wolfberries to each chicken thigh before wrapping it.
+I add two slices of Dong Quai (Angelica Sinensis), two slices of ginseng, and s teaspoons of wolfberries to each chicken thigh before wrapping it.

-The result: The Chinese herbs has an aromatic flavor widely used by the Chinese in various cuisine.
+The result: The Chinese herbs have an aromatic flavor widely used by the Chinese in various cuisine.
 It is an individual preference when it comes to whether to include the herbs or not.
 I like to aroma and flavor of the herbs, but I will leave it as the optional ingredient as not everyone is able to get the herbs.